Important Search Trends That Could Influence Online Revenues

 Voice search to change the search landscape

 As websites and web pages become more informal and friendly, spoken or voice search could well become the norm and search engines could handle search queries in a totally new way.
-Know more about How to Enhance Mobile Search in 2018
+Know more about How to Enhance Mobile Search

 Change is in the air and Google is more than determined to enhance the user experience according to new consumer trends and expectations.
 It definitely means business and will be looking to constantly improve the quality of the SERPs.